Aftercare following tooth extraction

 - A person shouldn’t be smoking for at least 48 hours after surgery.
 Smoking is extremely injurious to the oral cavity and after the tooth extraction surgery; it can cause the clot not forming.

-- Care should be taken in not consuming solid food items until the numbness wears off.
+- Oral Health Tips for Proper Dental Care should be taken in not consuming solid food items until the numbness wears off.
 For some time, the patient will not be able to feel anything in the jaw.
 The patient can start eating solid food items after feeling returns to normal.
 For sometime after when eating solid foods, choose soft foods.
 Hard vegetables or food items which need to be sucked, sipped, etc should be avoided.
 Soft food items such as mashed potatoes, soup, yogourt, milkshakes, etc are required.

 - Medicines are really important.
 Do not take medicines for granted.
 These have the potential to heal the wound very quickly and uncomplicatedly.
 Always take the medicine on time, as prescribed by the dental surgeon.